Our Essential Services

 Fees for students from countries outside the EU, including those from the Channel Islands and the Isle of Man, vary depending on the course.

 Times Higher Education reported that on average, international university students pay 12,000 GBP per year for their undergraduate degree.
-However, at Cambridge, it costs 52,638 GBP a year to study Medicine or Veterinary Medicine.
+However, at Cambridge, it costs around 53,000 GBP (65,000 USD) a year to study Medicine or Veterinary Medicine.

 Times Higher Education’s survey in 2019 reported the following average course fees for masters degrees:

-Scottish universities, however, represent a certain exception to higher education in the UK.
+In this context, Scottish universities are an exception to higher education in the UK.
 Unlike all other universities in England, Northern Ireland, and Wales, they award bachelor’s degrees with full honors only after four years.

 The Best Universities for International Students in the UK

-In the Times Higher Education World University Rankings 2018, these were the ten top-performing places in the UK:
+In the Times Higher Education World University Rankings 2020, these were the top five UK universties:

 - Imperial College, London